Discussing Death with Children

 Children of all ages need honest and accurate information about their illness, treatment options, and outlook (prognosis).
 Children share their fears and concerns in many ways: crying, acting out, through playing and drawing, asking repeated simple questions, ignoring others, seeking information from others, and writing letters.
 Let your child or teen know that these feelings of sadness, confusion, anger, and fear are all acceptable.

 It's important to understand that all children and families are different.
-Different cultures have varying beliefs about what a child should know, so there is no one single right way to discuss death.
-In general, an open communication style lets the dying child express his or her fears and desires.
+Different cultures have varying beliefs about what a child should know, so there is no one right way to discuss death.
+In general, an open communication style lets the dying child express their fears and desires.
 This doesn't happen overnight.
 It takes time for the child and family to be able to discuss death honestly.

 When discussing death, always use language that the child will understand.
 Consider the following: